Articles

 What’s this thing called ‘synesthesia’?

-READ ALSO: How can I keep my marriage hot?
+READ ALSO: What can I gift my long distance friend?

 Synesthesia or synaesthesia is a perceptual phenomenon in which stimulation of one sensory or cognitive pathway leads to involuntary experiences in a second sensory or cognitive pathway.
 People who report a lifelong history of such experiences are known as synesthetes.